seanbarry2/CMEEcoursework/week3/README.md

 PoundHillData.csv: Raw data file containing species observations per quadrat, without headers.
 (Used as data for DataWrang.R) PoundHillMetaData.csv: Metadata file containing descriptions of the variables and sampling structure.
 EcolArchives-E089-52-D1.csv: Dataset that contains records of feeding interactions between predator and prey.
 (Used to teach basic plotting commands).
+MyFirstJupyterNb.ipynb: Jupyter notebook containing a few lines of code used to teach basics of Jupyter.

 **Author**
 Sean Barry